philsturgeon/phil.tech/_posts/2014-05-25-restful-deletions-restorations-and-revisions.markdown

 Delete should probably do what it says, actually delete the item.
 If delete is a destructive and unrecoverable action, then you will need to invent some other status for the article to exist in, which is still hidden from the API but not entirely gone from the database.

+{% highlight http %}
-> PATCH /articles/foo HTTP/1.1
+PATCH /articles/foo HTTP/1.1
-> Host: api.example.com
+Host: api.example.com
-> Content-Type: application/json
+Content-Type: application/json

->
-> { "status" : "archived" }
+{ "status" : "archived" }
+{% endhighlight %}

 This would keep it available everywhere in the API, and you could get it if you wanted, or ignore it with filters.
 For example, running a `GET /articles?status=archived` could very easily get you archived items, and running `GET /articles?status=published` would get you the live ones.